Ensembl/ensembl-dauphin-style-compiler/earp/doc/spec.md

 * identifiers
 * strings

 While there are no sigils to demonstrate the contents of a variable, the complier ensures that which of these values a variable contains is always unambiguous.
 For example, assigning a variable an integer in one branch of a statement and a boolean in another, and then attempting to use it later is a compile-time error.
 Coercions are always explicit.
+So while earp looks like it plays fast and loose with types (no explicit typing and no sigils), it is actually rather strict.

 Earp also has one-dimensional homogenous arrays of each of these types.
 There are no structured types beyond this: no higher-dimensional arrays and no enums/structs.
 This is a concession of expressiveness for performance.
 It is mitigated by: